GiovaneIwamoto/planner-api/README.md

   }
 ```

-- To learn more about ISO 8601 UTC format you can acess the following link: [ISO 8601](https://documentation.sas.com/doc/en/vdmmlcdc/8.1/leforinforref/p1a0qt18rxydrkn1b0rtdfh2t8zs.htm#:~:text=UTC%20is%20a%20datetime%20value,ss%2B%7C%E2%80%93%20hh%3Amm)
+- To learn more about `ISO 8601 UTC` format you can acess the following link: [ISO 8601](https://documentation.sas.com/doc/en/vdmmlcdc/8.1/leforinforref/p1a0qt18rxydrkn1b0rtdfh2t8zs.htm#:~:text=UTC%20is%20a%20datetime%20value,ss%2B%7C%E2%80%93%20hh%3Amm)

 #### **FILTERED EVENTS**

 This topic was created with the aim to explain better `filteredEvents` function in case there are doubts about how this works.

 - That code part filters the events array to find the events whose day of the week matches the value of the id or weekday passed in the request parameters.
-To do this, it creates a new Date object from the event's dateTime property and then uses `getUTCDay()` to get the index of the day of the week.
+To do this, it creates a new Date object from the event's `dateTime` property and then uses `getUTCDay()` to get the index of the day of the week.
 Finally, it returns `eventDayOfTheWeek === req.params.idOrWeekDay`, meaning that the filtered events will only include those whose day of the week matches `req.params.idOrWeekday`.

 #### **UNSOLVED BUG**

 - This topic is a warning for those who wants to implement planner-api to some ongoing project.
 It is important to alert that some features may not work freely in some cases because of the way it was implemented in this project.

-- If the list of events are empty at "events.json" file, it is not possible to create a new event because the process of creating a fresh one needs a previous event with an id declared to generate it.
+- If the list of events are empty at `events.json` file, it is not possible to create a new event because the process of creating a fresh one needs a previous event with an id declared to generate it.
 At `createEvent` the id is calculated based on `events[events.length - 1]._id + 1` so, to resolve that problem, you have to manually insert some event with any start id of your choice.

 #### **AUTHOR**